+I hereby certify that the regular dues of this Local Union for the above named member are currently established at

+\$\\\\\per pay period.

-Internatio , a Division of the Laborers' nal Union of North America ion No tertify that the regular dues of this Local Union for the above named are currently established at \$ per pay period.
-Signature and Title of Authorized Union Official Date FOR USE BY EMPLOYER REPRESENTATIVE Date of D elivery to Employer Signature and Title of Employer Representative С Notwithstanding the foregoing, employees' dues deduction authorizations (Standard Form 1187) which are presently on file with the Employer on behalf of the Union, shall continue to be honored and given full force and effect by the Employer unless and until revoked in accordance with their terms.
-D The Employer agrees that it will continue in effect, but without cost to employees, its existing program of payroll deductions at the request and on behalf of employees for remittance to financial institutions including credit unions.
-In addition, the Employer agrees without cost to the employee to make payroll deductions on behalf of such organization or organizations as the Union shall designate to receive funds to provide group automobile insurance for employees and/or homeowners/tenant liability insurance for employees, provided only one insurance carrier is selected to provide such coverage.
+Signature and Title of Authorized Union Official Date

+FOR USE BY EMPLOYER REPRESENTATIVE

+Date of Delivery to Employer

+Signature and Title of Employer Representative

+- C Notwithstanding the foregoing, employees' dues deduction authorizations (Standard Form 1187) which are presently on file with the Employer on behalf of the Union, shall continue to be honored and given full force and effect by the Employer unless and until revoked in accordance with their terms. - D The Employer agrees that it will continue in effect, but without cost to employees, its existing program of payroll deductions at the request and on behalf of employees for remittance to financial institutions including credit unions.
+In addition, the Employer agrees without cost to the employee to make payroll deductions on behalf of such organization or organizations as the Union shall designate to receive funds to provide group automobile insurance for employees, provided only one insurance carrier is selected to provide such coverage.